You are here

 Health care workers should make sure they are up to date on all routine vaccines.
 They should also get the following vaccines if they are not already up to date:

-Check with your health care provider to ensure you have received all the recommended vaccines.
+Check with a health care provider to ensure you have received all the recommended vaccines.
+Most of these vaccines are free, and your employer may cover those that aren't.

 *A health care worker includes people who provide health care to patients or work in institutions that provide patient care.